Zenseact Open Dataset: A large-scale and diverse multimodal dataset for autonomous driving: Abstract

 \section{Abstract}

 Existing datasets for autonomous driving (AD) often lack diversity and long-range capabilities, focusing instead on 360\si{\degree} perception and temporal reasoning.
 To address this gap, we introduce Zenseact Open Dataset (ZOD), a large-scale and diverse multimodal dataset collected over two years in various European countries, covering an area 9$\times$ that of existing datasets.
 ZOD boasts the highest range and resolution sensors among comparable datasets, coupled with detailed keyframe annotations for 2D and 3D objects (up to 245m), road instance/semantic segmentation, traffic sign recognition, and road classification.
 We believe that this unique combination will facilitate breakthroughs in long-range perception and multi-task learning.
 The dataset is composed of {\normalfont Frames}, {\normalfont Sequences}, and {\normalfont Drives}, designed to encompass both data diversity and support for spatio-temporal learning, sensor fusion, localization, and mapping. {\normalfont Frames} consist of 100k curated camera images with two seconds of other supporting sensor data, while the 1473 {\normalfont Sequences} and 29 {\normalfont Drives} include the entire sensor suite for 20 seconds and a few minutes, respectively.
 ZOD is the only large-scale AD dataset released under a permissive license, allowing for both research and commercial use.
-The dataset is accompanied by an extensive development kit\footnote{\url{https://github.com/zenseact/zod}}.
-Data and more information are available online\footnote{\url{https://zod.zenseact.com/}}.
+More information, and an extensive devkit, can be found at \href{https://zod.zenseact.com}{\url{zod.zenseact.com}}.